ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 {: note}

 The start action starts a virtual server instance that is in a stopped state.

+When a virtual server is stopped, it is removed from the host.
+When the virtual server is started again later, it might be started on a new host.
+Capacity for a specific virtual server profile is not guaranteed or reserved; for example, capacity might be limited, or not available, for profile families such as GPU (Accelerated) or Storage Optimized.

 From the _Virtual server instances_ page in {{site.data.keyword.cloud_notm}} console, click **Stop** or **Start**.